Skip to main content

 loadBalancerIP: "<ip_address>"

-Specify <ip_address> is the public IP address you want to keep when recreating the balancer.
+Specify <ip_address> — the public IP address you want to keep when recreating the load balancer.

-You can use the annotation for an already created balancer.
+You can use this annotation for an already created load balancer.